cjlongoria/CS402_HW1/README.md

 <br>
 <br>

 Check out the [python script](scripts/matrix.py).
 I continued this script to include a new multiplication method to satisy the requirements for Question 2 of this homework.
+The time measurements for all trials are listed here [Measurements](data/Tables.ods)

 <br>
 <br>